- What Are Food Dyes?

 I know the FDA likes to claim there isn’t enough scientific evidence to say food dyes are bad and that they cause behavior problems.
 But it seems like simple logic to me.
 Especially since kids are consuming such large quantities of food dyes these days.

 It’s not just a sucker here or there!

 For some kids, artificial colors are in almost every food they consume since so much of it is processed.
 Let’s be honest, how many kids eat boxed mac ‘n’ cheese multiple times a week?

 Yep, food coloring!
 You can avoid it with this super simple homemade version for the Instant Pot!

 And how many kids start every single day with food dyes in the form of nutritionally void colorful cereal?
 Even oranges and potatoes are colored these days!

 In my opinion food dyes should never be consumed and they should not be allowed in food.
 And this is coming from someone that has been decorating fun cakes for years!

-Sadly, food dye is just one of the factors when it comes to behavior.
+Sadly, food dyes are just one of the factors when it comes to behavior.
 You have to be a thorough label reader.
-Sodium benzoate is a preservative found in many foods that also impacts neurological function.
+Sodium benzoate is a preservative found in many foods that also impacts neurological function (source).
 It behaves similarly to food dye in terms of its impact on a child’s brain.

 Behavior and attentiveness are also related to sitting in school all day, lack of movement, too much screen time, processed food, and overall inflammation.